 Commercial cleaners to remove butter stains from clothes

-While these home remedies might work wonders for most, sometimes, the butter stains are just a little too stubborn to come off.
+While these home remedies might work wonders for most, sometimes, some butter stains are just a little too stubborn to come off.
 In that case, you can try out some of these commercial cleaners:

 Shout Trigger Triple-acting Stain Remover